Rakshith-Reddy-K/hotel-iq/README.md

 3. Configure environment

 - Create a `.env` file in this folder (or set env vars in your shell).
-Typical variables used by the DB pool:
+Typical variables used by the DB/pipeline:
   - DB_HOST
   - DB_PORT
   - DB_NAME
   - DB_USER
   - DB_PASSWORD
 - The loader reads `LOCAL_CSV_PATH` from env (defaults to `intermediate/csv`).
+- For enrichment via Gemini, set:
+  - GEMINI_API_KEY

 4. (If using Cloud SQL) Start Cloud SQL Proxy